 Funds innovative membership models that are being tested at news sites as part of a global experiment to identify best practices for sustaining independent journalism in the 21st century.

 With this knowledge, helps De Correspondent launch The Correspondent in 2019.
 In late 2018, De Correspondent crowdfunded $2.6MM for its ad-free, inclusive English language platform.
-Founding members were invited to join a movement for “unbreaking news,” for which they’ll gain the ability to comment on stories and contribute in a community of knowledgeable members.
-The campaign became the largest journalism crowdfunding project in history, a classification formerly reserved for the organization’s initial Dutch campaign in 2014.
+Founding members were invited to join a movement for “unbreaking news,” for which they’ll contribute in communities of knowledgeable members.
+The campaign became the most participatory journalism crowdfunding project in history.